rackerlabs/support-how-to/content/how-to/cloud-servers/install-an-ssl-certificate/index.md

 ```

 **Debian/Ubuntu**
-Nginx only utilizes two certificate files for each server block.
+NGINX only utilizes two certificate files for each server block.
 The CA Bundle and Certificate files are combined into a single file.
 There are two ways to go about setting up the chained certificate for use with Nginx.

 Using your preferred text editor, create new files at the locations provided below.
 Be sure to change the example.com to the name of the domain on the server.